P7 Google Classroom: 7oguskk

-Through this course, students will gain factual knowledge, but more importantly, they will develop the skills of careful reading, effective written and oral communication, critical thinking, academic research, ethical experimentation, and rigorous analysis.
+Through this course, students will gain factual knowledge, but more importantly, they will develop the skills of careful reading, effective communication, critical thinking, academic research, ethical experimentation, and rigorous analysis.

 The cognitive approach to behavior studies how a person perceives, processes, stores and retrieves information as well as how emotional states influence these functions.